Skip to content

 How do I clean up alerts from my switches and routers about ports being down or changing speed

-If a port will be permantly down, it's best practice to configure it to be administratively down on the device to prevent malicious access.
-You can then only run alerts on ports with ifAdminStatus = up.
-Otherwise, you'll need to reset the device port state history.
+If a port stays down permanently, set it to administratively down on the device.
+This setting also stops malicious access.
+You can then run alerts only on the ports with ifAdminStatus = up.
+If you do not do this, you must reset the port state history of the device.

-On the device generating alerts, use the cog button to go to the edit device page.
-At the top of the device settings pane is a button labelled Reset Port State - this will clear the historic state for all ports on that device, allowing any active alerts to clear.
+On the device with the alerts, click the cog button to open the edit device page.
+The button Reset Port State is at the top of the device settings pane.
+This button clears the historic state of all ports on that device.
+The active alerts then clear.

-Why can't Normal and Global View users see Oxidized?
+Why cannot Normal and Global View users see Oxidized?

 What is the Demo User for?